What is NDS?

 Using SkyCiv with NDS

-At SkyCiv, we paired the NDS specification with our section builder software, giving users the ease of access without the hassle of entering the dimensions from the catalog.
+At SkyCiv, we paired the NDS 2015 Wood Design Software with our section builder software, giving users the ease of access without the hassle of entering the dimensions from the catalog.
 This enables our users to directly compare dimensions easily.
 As the database is part of our section builder, users can also calculate sectional properties that are normally not available in the catalog itself.
 As one of the few companies to have digitized the NDS specification, SkyCiv customers only select the type and size of the wood needed, eliminating the cumbersome effort of looking up each dimension individually.
 Our users also have access to the AISI Steel catalog and the AISC catalog within SkyCiv’s software, streamlining the design process across industries.